A Growing Cormorant Population on Lake Vermilion

-The Vermilion Lake Association (formerly Sportmen’s Club of Lake Vermilion) has been counting loons since 1983.
+The Vermilion Lake Association has been counting loons since 1983.
 The lake is divided into 23 territories, each with a team of trained observers.
 Beginning in 2010, the organization “piggy-backed” on this stable, repeatable process to survey cormorants while conducting the annual loon count in early July.

 Just like loons, counting cormorants can be tricky, because both species spend extended periods underwater when feeding.
 An added challenge to counting cormorants is their tendency to take to the air when spooked by boat traffic.

 To minimize double counting, observers keep track of cormorants in their territory and also those that flush and fly away.
 Cormorants that “fly-over” or those that land from another territory are not counted.
 Volunteers take care not to “spook” cormorants to avoid potential counting errors.